YaoSheng-Yu/Rat-calls-audio-preprocessing-and-identification/README.md

 | F1-Score    | 71.19     |

 ## 4. Model and Threshold
-The software I am using in the project, is DeepSqueak, in which the in-built function is YOLO model.
+The software used in the project, DeepSqueak, employs the YOLO model as its in-built function.
 The YOLO (You Only Look Once) model is a fast object detection system that processes images in one pass, predicting what objects are in the image and where they are with a single look.
 This makes it much quicker than other methods that scan the image multiple times, which is why it's popular for tasks needing speed, like video analysis.

-Threshold parameter determines the confidence level required by the model to label an event as a call.
-By increasing the threshold to 0.55.
-This adjustment aimed to strike a balance between sensitivity and specificity.
+The threshold parameter determines the confidence level required by the model to label an event as a call.
+By increasing the threshold to 0.55, this adjustment aimed to strike a balance between sensitivity and specificity.
 Post-adjustment, we observed a notable increase in precision: from approximately 47% to 53.39%.

 *Table: Applying Threshold*
 | Metric      | Value (%) |